trini0n/tera-discord-relay/README.md

 You'll need to make two JSON configuration files: one for Discord and one for TERA.
 You can see an example for each in the `config/config-sample.json` of their respective directories.
 It is strongly recommended that you make a new file instead of changing the sample file.

+Also note that in order for the rally notification to work for members in Discord, a `@rally` role must be created and assigned to those who want to receive the notification.

 ### Discord

 - `socket-name` can be anything as long as it matches what you put in the TERA config.